 The borrowers tend to be relatively mature businesses.
-As they are more established than start-up companies, they tend to have lower risk profiles, which means they can attract cheaper funding to replace more expensive finance undertaken earlier in the business lifecycle.
-Funds raised through Downing Crowd Bonds are typically used to refinance some of that more expensive funding.
+As they are more established than start-ups they typically have lower risk profiles, which means they can attract cheaper funding to replace more expensive finance taken earlier in the business lifecycle.
+Funds raised through our bonds are usually used to refinance some of that more expensive funding.

-Downing Crowd Bonds are typically secured against a business’ tangible assets, such as wind farms, hydro plants and care homes, to help reduce the risk for investors.
-Downing acts as security trustee, meaning we have a debenture over these assets.
+Downing Crowd Bonds are often secured against a business’ tangible assets (such as wind farms, hydro plants and care homes) to help reduce the risk for investors.
+Downing acts as security trustee with a debenture over these assets.
 This means that if the borrower defaults on the bond, Downing has the right to sell the assets to try and pay back some or all of your capital and interest.

 Please note, your capital is at risk and returns are not guaranteed.
 The Financial Services Compensation Scheme (FSCS) deposit protection scheme does not apply to the Downing Crowd Bonds.
 It does, however, apply to funds held in the client money account prior to investment in Downing Crowd Bonds.
 See the Key Risks for more information about the FSCS.